 A total of 85 nominations were received from 75 candidates for 10 elected roles, with 15 candidates standing for the mayoralty.
-The final voter return was 38.77% of Tauranga's eligible voting population, or 42.632 votes.
+The final voter return was 39% of Tauranga's eligible voting population, or 42,632 votes.
+While this was consistent with the 2019 election, it was considered to be disappointing.

-In July we welcomed our newly elected Mayor - Mahé Drysdale and nine councillors and they are now working through a thorough induction process along with on-going training and professional development opportunities.
+In July we welcomed our newly elected mayor - Mahé Drysdale and nine councillors and they are now working through a thorough induction process along with on-going training and professional development opportunities.
 We look forward to the exciting 4-year term ahead.